Towpath murders: Defendant's testimony

 Whiteway himself gave evidence in his defence.
 To both prosecution and defence counsel, he denied having ever confessed to the murders and insisted he had only applied his signature to one caution.
 He further denied Hannam's allegation that he had been "shocked and trembling" when informed of investigators having discovered traces of blood upon one of his shoes and emphasised he "did not know" the actual text content of the sole document he had signed—only that Hannam had told him to sign "a page with writing on it".

 When questioned as to the bloodstains upon his crêpe-soled shoes, Whiteway insisted he had cut himself while shaving three weeks before the murders, and had also cut himself in his employment as a labourer at approximately the same time.
-Humphreys pressed Whiteway on these claims, although Whiteway admitted he could not account for how the blood had actually been discovered upon this item of clothing.
+Humphreys pressed Whiteway on these claims; in response, Whiteway admitted he could not account for precisely how the blood had actually been discovered upon this item of clothing.